Ankcorn/NoPassengerLeftBehind/README.md

 * Gives staff detailed passenger info to help them provide amazing assistance, such as the passengers location in the station.
 * Collects metrics and centralises the feedback from passengers.

-This is also hooked up to the same event system allowing NR systems to recieve a stream of every action that happens in the platform.
+This is also hooked up to the same event system as the passenger app allowing NR systems to recieve a stream of every action that happens in the platform.
 This data should be used to focus on continually improving the experience for passengers with assistance requirements.

 ## The Tech

+The whole system is based on PostgreSQL.
+This gives us a rock solid base to build apon whilst being extremely performant.
+It also has an incredibly powerful row level security system.
+This makes sure our data access rules are implemented at all levels preventing leakage of sensative passenger information.

+Because the access controls are implemented at the database level we can automatically build a graphql backend using [postgraphile](https://github.com/graphile/postgraphile).
 ## The Team